CodinCat/fluent-object/README.md

 }
 ```

-note: the original object attributes of your target object will not be convert to proxies.
+note: the object attributes of your source object will not be converted to proxies.

 ```js
 const obj2 = createFluentObject({